 Building an MLOps Pipeline: From Data to Deployment

 An MLOps pipeline automates the end-to-end lifecycle of machine learning models, from initial data gathering to production deployment and ongoing monitoring.
 It operationalizes the key principles of MLOps, ensuring efficiency, reproducibility, and reliability.
 Understanding and implementing such a pipeline is crucial for any organization serious about leveraging ML at scale.
-For those interested in the nuts and bolts of data handling, Data Structures Explained (Python) offers foundational knowledge.

 High-level overview of an MLOps pipeline showing interconnected stages from data to deployment.